 The task of figuring out “is it Alzheimer’s?” is easier for me, since my father and 92-year-old stepmother have other family living nearby, and I often check in with them.
 If that wasn’t an option, I would talk to my dad’s doctor.
 That’s probably worth considering if you have unresolved questions or worries about a loved one’s memory.

-A Guide to Alzheimer’s Disease is available from Harvard Health Publications.
+A Guide to Alzheimer’s Disease is available from Harvard Health Publishing.